sksundaram-learning/aristotle-metadata-registry/docs/index.rst

 Aristotle Metadata Registry represents a new way to manage and federate content built on and extending the principles of leading metadata registry.
-The code of Aristotle-MDR is completely open-source, building on the Django web framework and the mature model of the 11179 standard, agencies can easily run their own metadata registries while also having the ability to extend the information model and tap into the permissions and roles defined in ISO 11179.
+The code of Aristotle-MDR is completely open-source, building on the Django web framework and the mature model of the ISO 11179 standard, agencies can easily run their own metadata registries while also having the ability to extend the information model and tap into the permissions and roles defined in ISO 11179.